The Cost of Love

 Choice

 Love is not destiny, it’s a series of decisions.
-Every relationship is a wager where the stakes are your peace, your time, and pieces of yourself you can’t reclaim.
+Every relationship is a wager where the stakes are your peace, your time, and pieces of yourself you can’t get back.
 Most romantic casualties aren’t victims of fate, but of poor risk assessment.

 The same vulnerability that makes heartbreak devastating also makes discernment revolutionary.
 Protecting your emotional integrity isn’t fear, it’s the foundation for any love worthy of the name.
 In a world that treats people as disposable, the real rebellion isn’t swearing off connection, but refusing to accept less than you’re willing to give.